createcandle/voco/README.md

 - "Wake me up at 7 am"
 - "Set a countdown to midnight"

+#### Set reminders
+- "At 5 o'clock remind me to wash the car"

 #### Query timers
-- "How many alarms are set?"
+- "How many alarms have been set?"
 - "How many timers are there?"

 #### Remove timers
 - "Remove the last timer"
+- "Disable the countdown"
 - "Cancel all timers"